maryland-gov/mitdp/content/launchpad/stage-2.md

 ##

-## Project Vitals
+## Project Vitals {#project-vitals}

 | Your project vitals place a stake in the ground and tell us who are key contacts that can support your project request.
 The elevator pitch is crucial in helping the audience understand what it is you wish to achieve. |
 | :---- |

 ### Guidance for completing this step

-For this section of the Launchpad, you will complete the [Project Vitals](?tab=t.m95yewcdfmyd) worksheet, which walks you through providing your agency and a project name,  identifying your key contacts, describing your elevator pitch for the project and whether the project is necessary to allow the state to fulfill legal requirements, often state or federal executive orders, regulations or legal judgements.
+For this section of the Launchpad, you will complete the [Project Vitals](#project-vitals-worksheet) worksheet, which walks you through providing your agency and a project name,  identifying your key contacts, describing your elevator pitch for the project and whether the project is necessary to allow the state to fulfill legal requirements, often state or federal executive orders, regulations or legal judgements.

 You will need to provide: